Mae'r cynnwys hwn ar gael yn Saesneg yn unig.

-Even if you already have a student visa, the Immigration Officer may still ask you to prove that you are a genuine student coming to study at Cardiff University and that you will be leaving at the end of your studies.
+Even if you already have a student visa, the immigration officer may still ask you to prove that you are a genuine student coming to study with us and that you'll be leaving at the end of your studies.

 The immigration officer must also be satisfied that you speak English at the required level, without needing an interpreter.

-Another part of the immigration process is health control: you might be asked to undergo a brief, routine health check by the airport doctor, which may include a chest X-ray as part of a short medical examination, if you do not have a copy of your chest X-ray report with you.
+Another part of the immigration process is health control.
+You might be asked to undergo a brief, routine health check by the airport doctor, which may include a chest X-ray as part of a short medical examination if you don't have a copy of your chest X-ray report with you.
 The health check will take place in a separate room.
 Afterwards you will have to return to immigration control.

 You should make sure that you have all the correct documents with you in your hand luggage.
 As long as your documents are in order, you should pass through immigration smoothly.

-If you are carrying the above documents you should not have any difficulties.
-However, if you do, ask the immigration officer to contact the International Office at Cardiff University (keep the telephone number with you).
-Monday – Friday 09.00 – 17.00 Tel: +44 29 2087 4432
+If you're carrying the correct documents you should not have any difficulties.
+If you do, ask the immigration officer to contact us (keep the telephone number with you):